sxsw/rfm/README.md

 	  my_record.field_names

+### Compatibility

+Ginjo-rfm 2.0 is compatible with previous versions of Rfm - Ginjo, Lardawge, and SFR.
+However, much has been changed in the low-level workings of the code, in orer to pave the way for data modeling and flexible XML adapters.
+If you have scripts that reach deep into the guts of Rfm 1.0 thru 1.4.x, you may find that some things are slightly different in 2.0.
+Additionally, some long-standing bugs have been fixed that may have been so de rigeur, that the "correct behavior" in Rfm 2.0 may break scripts that relied on the previously buggy functions.
+These low level changes, and the addition of major new functionality, led the decision to release this version of Rfm as 2.0, instead of 1.5.

 ## Installation

 Ginjo-rfm requires ActiveSupport for several features, including XML parsing.
 Rfm has been tested and works with ActiveSupport 2.3.5 thru 3.1.3.
-ActiveModel requires ActiveSupport and is not compatible with ActiveSupport 2.3.x.
+ActiveModel requires ActiveSupport 3+ and is not compatible with ActiveSupport 2.3.x.
 So while you CAN use ginjo-rfm with Rails 2.3, you will not have ActiveModel features like callbacks and validations.
-Model creation and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.
+Basic model functionality and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.

 To get the best performance, it is recommended that you use the LibXML or Nokogiri parser.
 Ginjo-rfm does not require these gems by dependency, so you will have to make sure they are installed on your machine and/or specified in your Gemfile, if you wish to use them.
-Similarly, ginjo-rfm does not require ActiveModel by dependency, so also make sure that is installed and/or specified in your Gemfile, if you wish to have ActiveModel features.
+Similarly, ginjo-rfm does not require ActiveModel by dependency, so also make sure that is installed and/or specified in your Gemfile, if you wish to use ActiveModel features.

-#### Using Bundler and/or Rails >= 3.0
+### Using Bundler and/or Rails >= 3.0

 In the Gemfile:

 	   gem 'ginjo-rfm'
 	   gem 'libxml-ruby' # optional
 	   gem 'nokogiri'    # optional
 	   gem 'hpricot'     # optional